 Cons of an intensive driving course

-- Learning and passing your test in a week means you may not experience a broad range of driving conditions – for example night-time driving, bad weather or rush-hour traffic
+- You may not experience a broad range of driving conditions – for example night-time driving, bad weather or rush-hour traffic.

-- If you don’t pass first time, it might not save you any money
+- If you don’t pass the first time, it might not save you any money.

-- Not great if you don’t like intense learning
+- Can be a stressful experience if you don’t like intense learning.

 Will an intensive driving course guarantee I pass the test?

-There are never any guarantees when it comes to your practical test.
-The test is carried out by an examiner trained and employed by the DVSA.
-Examiners follow strict guidelines to ensure that learners meet national driving standards so whether you pass or not really comes down to how you drive on the day.
+There are never any guarantees when it comes to your practical test and ultimately, whether you pass or not really comes down to how you drive on the day.

 Is there an intensive driving course near me?

-Another great way of finding out what learners really think, is to read reviews (and not just the ones on the driving school’s website).
-To be really objective try to find independent review platforms to see what people are really saying.
+It’s also a good idea to read reviews.
+To be objective try to find independent review platforms to see what people are really saying.

 When you do pass your driving test and get your first set of wheels – you’ll need to make car insurance a priority.
-Searching with us means you can see a range of quotes at a glance – ensuring you get the cover you need at a price that you can afford.
+Searching with us means you can see a range of quotes at a glance and with our Cheapest Price Guarantee, you can be confident about getting the cover you need at a price that you can afford.

 Who is mustard?